david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

 }
 {% endhighlight %}

 In this example, two particles are created, attributed different masses and some process occurs with them.
 Then, the particles undergo a (non-relativistic) inelastic collision, which is simulated by creating a new particle with their combined masses and immediately destroying them.
-This guarantees that they are no longer available for other processes and the only relevant particle is `p3`.
+This guarantees that they are no longer available for other processes and the only remaining particle is `p3`.